Gordon Ramsay restaurant among new eateries coming to Naperville

-A new crop of restaurants is coming to Naperville, one of which is attached to a celebrity chef.
+A new crop of restaurants is coming to Naperville, one of which may be attached to a celebrity chef.

 Ramsay’s Kitchen rumored to open third location in Naperville